-Mailchimp has 2 email builders to help you create and design your emails: the classic builder and the new builder.
+Mailchimp has 2 email builders to help you create and design your emails: the new builder and the classic builder.
 Both share core functionality, though they differ slightly in look, use, and capability.

-In this article, you’ll learn about the differences between Mailchimp’s classic and new builder, and find resources for both.
+In this article, you’ll learn about the differences between Mailchimp’s new builder and classic builder, and find resources for both.

 About the builders

-Next is the new builder, a beta feature that has been updated with a refined interface.
-It’s the only builder that lets you undo/redo your edits to your draft.
-Integrate third-party platforms with the Apps content block to pull in content from those integrations, or add a Survey content block to collect feedback from your customers.
+The new builder is our updated designer with a refined interface that lets you undo/redo your edits to your draft.
+Integrate third-party platforms with the Apps content block to pull in content from those integrations, use the Content Optimizer for guidance on your marketing content, add a Survey content block to collect feedback from your customers, and much more.
 To learn how to use the new builder, check out Design an Email with the New Builder.

 Content block types